jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-03-threat-actors.md

 - Understand risks created by unauthorized systems

 **Key Topics:**
+- Shadow IT: the use of information technology systems, devices, software, applications, and services without explicit organizational approval (a.k.a . "stealth IT", "client IT")
+	- use of personal devices for work purposes, installation of unapproved software, use of cloud services that have not been approved by the organization
+	- exists because a security posture is too high/complex, when employees want to gain efficiency
+	- USB drive, external hard drive, keyboard, wired mouse, network adapter, cloud services
+	- leads to a lack of standardization
 - Unapproved apps, services, or devices used without IT approval
-- BYOD as a common source of Shadow IT
+- BYOD (Bring Your Own Device) as a common source of Shadow IT
 - Causes: overly strict policies, desire for convenience
 - Risks: data leakage, unmanaged vulnerabilities